 [1 John 1:5]

-St Isidore's and St Mary Magdalene's are CLOSED for the celebration of Holy Mass.
+St Isidore's and St Mary Magdalene's have RE-OPENED for the celebration of Holy Mass.

 Daily Mass and devotions will be available via a livestream service from our sister parish at St Mary’s in Lanark.
 These will be shared on our Facebook page.